ivanstan/frontend-framework/module/example/assets/tutorial.md

 }

-window.classes['BarController'] = BarController;
+window.classes['FooController'] = FooController;
 ```

-Now our state is ready and we can finally access it via its appropriate url: <span class="url">https://example.com/application/#foo/bar</span>
+Now our state is ready and we can finally access it via its appropriate url: <span class="url">https://example.com/application/#example/foo</span>